-Many people have itchy feet from simply dry skin.
-Their skin is drier in the summer because they are either going barefoot or wearing sandals all of the time.
+Many people have itchy feet simply from dry skin.
+Their skin is drier in the summer because they are either going barefoot or wearing sandals most of the time.
 They also don't habitually put moisturizer on like they do in the winter time.
 They also may be predisposed to dry skin from underlying medical problems like diabetes, poor circulation or hypothyroidism.
-Luckily dry skin has a simple fix.
-Exfoliate your feet with a combination of a cream or lotion that contains urea or lactic acid coupled with a gentle buffer or sand paper.
+Luckily dry skin has a simple fix!
+Exfoliate your feet with a combination of a cream or lotion that contains urea or lactic acid coupled with a gentle buffer.
 If you do this a few times a week, it should alleviate all the itching of alligator feet.

 Other causes of itchy feet can be any kind of skin problem like eczema or psoriasis.
 Most people will see a telltale skin rash prior to the itching and are familiar with the symptoms they have in other area of their skin.
 Treatments vary depending on the underlying skin problem.

 So these are the top reasons for itchy feet: chronic dry skin, tinea pedis, or a dermatitis or skin disorder.
 Itchy feet driving you nuts?
 If your detective work falls short, and your itching persists; it is time to visit your podiatrist.
 Skin scrapings or a biopsy can often help find the culprit and eliminate the annoying itch!